30 Years of grit, growth, and glory

 It’s a sport that demands resilience.
 “Not every race is won, and not every goal is met immediately.
 These experiences teach us to analyse failures, learn from them, and come back stronger,” said another rower.
 “The courage and strength it takes to push yourself to the finish doesn’t just come from within, but from those around you.”

-The past five years have seen significant investment in facilities and equipment.
-The Sandy Pasley II 8+ was fully funded by the College, with a CAPEX replacement programme ensuring future competitiveness.
-Fundraising has been both creative and successful, from the inaugural Rhythm & Row event raising more than $40,000 to the Oar Art competition celebrating rowing through the school’s art community.
+Over the past five years, there has been significant investment in facilities and equipment, ensuring future competitiveness.
+Fundraising has been both creative and successful, from the inaugural Rhythm & Row event, which raised more than $40,000, to the Oar Art competition, celebrating rowing through the school’s art community.

 For many, the friendships forged on the water are the most lasting legacy.
 “I didn’t want to do rowing – it sounded like too much hard work and too many early starts – but I felt so drawn to this small bubble of happiness.
 The girls I row with have taught me to be brave.
 When my body tells me to give up, I think of them.”